Dan Patch: 1906-1909: celebrity

 In 1906, the National Trotting Association banned the use of wind shields, although they did allow Dan Patch's 1905 records to stand.
 Thus, his official best mile is 1:551/4.
 Unofficially, his best time was 1:55, paced in September 1906 at the Minnesota State Fair.
 Savage was so indignant about the 1:55 mark not being recognized that he renamed his International Stock Food Farm to the International 1:55 Stock Food Farm.
 Savage later used Dan Patch and his offspring in ads for the farm, with the 1:55 time clearly included.
 The 1:55 mark was equaled in following years but was not broken until 1960, 54 years after Dan Patch's run, when Adios Butler paced the first sub-1:55 mile in 1:54:3.

 Although Dan Patch continued to make public appearances and posted some excellent times, he was never able to achieve that level again.
 The closest he came was on October 11, 1908, at Lexington, when he paced the first three-quarters of a mile in an exceptional 1:251/2 before his prompter started bleeding and slowed down.
 Dan Patch was forced to check but still finished the mile in 1:561/4.
 Savage advertised that Dan Patch would otherwise have finished in 1:54, which "the Horse Papers and all Horsemen admit was the Fastest and Greatest Performance in the life of the World Famous Harness Horse King."

 Dan Patch's achievements made him a sports celebrity, possibly the most famous athlete in America until Babe Ruth.
-His name and likeness were used to sell a vast array of merchandise including whiskey bottles, shot glasses, cigars, coffee, billiard cues, sheet music, chewing tobacco, toothpicks, playing cards, liniments, stable disinfectants, knives, washing machines, sewing machines, and manicure spreaders.
+His name and likeness were used to sell a vast array of merchandise including whiskey bottles, shot glasses, cigars, coffee, billiard cues, sheet music, chewing tobacco, toothpicks, playing cards, liniments, stable disinfectants, knives, washing machines, sewing machines, and manure spreaders.
 At the height of his fame, he earned more than $1 million a year for his owner and was billed as "kindhearted, generous, and a staunch Methodist who never performed on a Sunday."

 Among the hundreds of thousands of people who turned out for a glimpse of the horse over his career was Dwight Eisenhower, who lined up with his parents at the 1904 Kansas State Fair.
 Harry Truman recalled that as a boy he had written a fan letter to the horse.